China | Greater Bay Area Sightings project

 Day Four | Shenzhen | Typhoon Ragasa

-It did impact Taiwan where a number of deaths were reported and there was some tidal flooding in Macau.
+It did hit Taiwan hard where a number of deaths were reported and there was some tidal flooding in Macau.
 A viral video showed people in an urban area catching fish in the flooded streets |

-Typhoon Ragasa at 7:47am | the team edits images | hotel lobby with truck park in front | me goofing around with riot gear | 24 September | Shenzhen
+Typhoon Ragasa at 7:47am | the team edits images | hotel lobby with truck parked in front | me goofing around with riot gear | 24 September | Shenzhen

 Day Five | Shenzhen

-Part of trip was to photograph technological things, so we set out to a robotics manufacturing place.
-I expected a large company with automated assembly machines, but instead there were a handful of workers manually assemblying robots and even soldering circuit boards - it was very hands on type of stuff.
+As part of the six themes of the trip - technology - we were taken to a robotics manufacturing place.
+I expected a large company with automated assembly machines, but instead there were a handful of workers manually assembling robots and even soldering circuit boards - it was very hands on type of stuff.
 I did enjoy being hooked up and playing with the fighting robots |

 GJS Robot development and manufacturing company | Shenzhen